star-history/star-history/public/blog/answer.md

 ## Contributors Wanted

 We came with a dream to unlock collective wisdom, and finding the best answer could be as easy as breathing for everyone.
-We ship new features every month, and would love to have more contributors join us.
+We ship new features monthly, and would love more contributors to join us.
 Contribute your ideas and let’s push the boundaries of Q&A software together.

 There are ways you can be a part of our community, not just coding.
 You can find out more in our [Contributing](https://answer.apache.org/community/contributing) guide.
 Every contribution counts, no matter big or small, for real.